filippob/ml_classification/GBRAP/README.md

 ```
 cd /path/to/the/folder
 ```
-*If necessary, first set the correct permissions to excute the script using the command,
+*If necessary, set the correct permissions to excute the script using the command,

 ```
 chmod +x gcf_downloader.py